paperworldcreation/wavIRconverter/README.md

-# wavIRconverter
-python script to convert  IR wav files in the extensible format to work with NAM (Neural Amp Modeler)

-To install the dependencies, run the following command:

 # WAV File Converter

 This Python script provides a Gradio web interface for converting WAV audio files while preserving their original audio properties.
 It uses the `soundfile`, `numpy`, and `gradio` libraries.